 Pomperaug went 6-2 in the regular season, including a 12-0 loss to Monroe and a loss to Newtown.
 Pomperaug avenged the Newtown loss with a 32-18 win to advance to the Championship game and is now looking for payback against the Lions.

 “We beat them.
 It was a tight game, but they have certainly improved from last year,” Duffy said of Pomperaug.
-“The coaching staff and I feel that the players are focused on this weekend despite all of the distraction, and we’re confident that they will bring their best tomorrow.”
+“The coaching staff and I feel that the players are focused on this weekend despite all of the distractions, and we’re confident that they will bring their best tomorrow.”

 Over the course of their season, the Lions became known for their balanced offense and a defense that routinely shuts down opposing offensive attacks.